psf/psf-tuf-runbook/PRE-CEREMONY.md

 /home/pi/bin/nitrohsm-provision
 ```

-* Power the Raspberry Pi off and disconnect all peripherals **except** for the microSD card.
+* Power the Raspberry Pi off and disconnect all peripherals **except** for the microSD card
+and flash stick.

 ```bash
 $ sudo shutdown
 ```

-* Store the Raspberry Pi and attached microSD card in a tamper-evident bag.
+* Store the Raspberry Pi and attached microSD card and flash stick in a tamper-evident bag.

 ### Test the ceremony communication computer